gprocunier/cloudforms-heat-deployment/README.md

  - Nodes are joined to the IDM domain with a dynamic dns update using the assigned floating IP.
  - The Cloudforms appliance nodes are configured by ansible invoked by Heat.
  - The Cloudforms EVM has a basic configuration / role assignment post deployment

+## Assumptions

+  - You are running a dark site and using RHN Satellite for node registration with activation key access
+  - You are running an RH IDM server or FreeIPA equivalent and you have domain admin access.
+  - You have access to RHOSP13 content repos

 ## The deployment

  - 1 Bastion Host